-Requests for particulars and offers
+Requests for particulars

-- 16. (1) The expropriating authority and the claimant may, from time to time in writing, deliver a request for reasonable particulars regarding the claimant's claim for just and equitable compensation or the offer of just and equitable compensation, as the case may be, and particulars so requested must be furnished within 20 days of such request. - (2) If the expropriating authority or the claimant fails to comply with a request in terms of subsection (1), the requesting party may, on notice, apply to a court for an order directing the defaulting party to comply with subsection (1) and the court may make such an order. - (3) A claim for just and equitable compensation and an offer of just and equitable compensation remain in force until- - (a) such compensation claimed or offered is revised by the claimant or expropriating authority, as the case may be; - (b) the amount of compensation has been agreed to by the expropriating authority and the claimant; or - (c) the compensation has been decided or approved by a court.
+14. (1) The owner, mortgagee and holder of a right may request the expropriating authority, in writing, to provide reasonable particulars about the offer of compensation and particulars so requested must be furnished within 20 days of such request.

+(2) If the expropriating authority fails to provide the requested particulars, the person making such a request in terms of subsection (1) may, on notice, apply to a court for an order directing the expropriating authority to comply with subsection (1) and the court may make such an order.

+- (3) An offer of just and equitable compensation remains in force until- - (a) revised by the expropriating authority; - (b) the amount of compensation has been agreed upon; or - (c) the compensation has been decided or approved by a court.

-Payment of amount offered as compensation
+Payment of compensation

-17. (1) Subject to sections 18, 19 and 20, an expropriated owner or expropriated holder is entitled to payment of compensation by no later than the date on which the right to possession passes to the expropriating authority in terms of section 9(2) or (4).

-- (2) The payment, utilisation or deposit of any amount contemplated in sections 18, 19 and 20 does not preclude the determination of an amount by agreement or by a court: Provided that where the amount so determined is less than the amount paid, the difference must be refunded to the expropriating authority together with interest at the rate contemplated in section 13 from the date on which the amount was so paid, utilised or deposited. - (3) Any delay in payment of compensation to the expropriated owner or expropriated holder by virtue of subsection (2) or any other dispute arising will not prevent the passing of the right to possession to the expropriating authority in terms of section 9(2) or (4), unless a court orders otherwise. - (4) If the expropriating authority or expropriated owner or expropriated holder has proposed a later date than the date contemplated in subsection (1) for the payment of compensation, the party proposing later payment may, in the absence of agreement, apply to court for an order for payment on such later date, and the court may make an appropriate order, having regard to all relevant circumstances. - (5) If value-added tax is leviable by a claimant in terms of section 7(1)(a) of the Value-Added Tax Act, 1991 (Act No. 89 of 1991), by virtue of section 8(21) of that Act, payment of compensation must be made by the expropriating authority only upon receipt of a tax invoice as required in terms of section 20 of that Act from the claimant, together with confirmation of the tax compliance status of the claimant by the South African Revenue Service. - (6) The Minister may prescribe the information and documentation to be delivered by a person to whom compensation or interest is payable in terms of this Act, in order to facilitate electronic payment thereof.
+- 15. (1) Subject to sections 16, 17 and 18, an expropriated owner or expropriated 10 holder is entitled to payment of compensation by no later than the date on which the right to possession passes to the expropriating authority in terms of section 9(2) or (4). - (2) The payment, utilisation or deposit of any amount contemplated in sections 16, 17 and 18 does not preclude the determination of an amount by agreement or by a court: Provided that where the amount so determined is less than the amount paid, the difference must be refunded to the expropriating authority together with interest at the rate contemplated in section 13 from the date on which the amount was so paid, utilised or deposited. - (3) Any delay in payment of compensation to the expropriated owner or expropriated holder by virtue of subsection (2) or any other dispute arising will not prevent the 20 passing of the right to possession to the expropriating authority in terms of section 9(2) or (4), unless a court orders otherwise. - (4) If the expropriating authority, expropriated owner or expropriated holder has proposed a later date than the date contemplated in subsection (1) for the payment of compensation, the party proposing later payment may, in the absence of agreement, 25 apply to court for an order for payment on such later date, and the court may make an appropriate order, having regard to all relevant circumstances. - (5) If value-added tax is leviable by a claimant in terms of section 7(1)(a) of the Value-Added Tax Act, 1991 (Act No. 89 of 1991), by virtue of section 8(21) of that Act, payment of compensation must be made by the expropriating authority only upon receipt of a tax invoice as required in terms of section 20 of that Act from the claimant, together with confirmation of the tax compliance status of the claimant by the South African Revenue Service. - (6) The Minister may prescribe the information and documentation to be delivered by a person to whom compensation or interest is payable in terms of this Act, in order to 35 facilitate electronic payment thereof.